nDmitry/grunt-postcss/README.md

 ```
 You can also specify a path where you want the file to be saved.

+#### options.sequential
+Type: `Boolean`
+Default value: `false`

+By default grunt-postcss will load all passed CSS files and immediately process them.
+Set this to `true` if you want files to be processed one by one.
+This can help in case when you have a lot of CSS files and processing them causes an `out of memory` error.

 #### options.failOnError
 Type: `Boolean`
 Default value: `false`